-The fight for employment equality for individuals who are Deaf and Hard of Hearing (D/HH), has been a longstanding civil rights issue.
-Historically, people with hearing difficulties have faced systemic discrimination in the workforce, including wage disparities, limited job opportunities, and exclusion from career advancement.
-The Fair Labor Standards Act (FLSA) of 1938 included a provision that allowed employers to pay individuals with disabilities, including D/HH individuals, subminimum wages, and reinforcing economic inequality.
+The fight for employment equality for individuals with disabilities, including those who are deaf or hard of hearing, has been a longstanding civil rights issue.
+Historically, people with disabilities have faced systemic discrimination in the workforce, including wage disparities, limited job opportunities, and exclusion from career advancement.
+The Fair Labor Standards Act (FLSA) of 1938 included a provision that allowed employers to pay individuals with disabilities subminimum wages, reinforcing economic inequality.